asood-life/into-the-wild/README.md

    <br><br>
     I designed separate Vue components for the search box and the map.
 To facilitate efficient data transfer between them, I created a reactive <code>EventBus</code> object.
 This setup allows the selected animal from the list to be communicated to the map component, ensuring the marker's location is updated in-place on the map.
    <br><br>
-   Moreover, I have integrated Google Maps using the <b>Google Maps API</b> to the frontend utilizing <b>vue3-google-map</b> npm package: <a href="https://www.npmjs.com/package/vue3-google-map">https://www.npmjs.com/package/vue3-google-map</a>
+   Moreover, I have integrated Google Maps using the <b>Google Maps API</b> to the frontend utilizing <b>vue3-google-map</b> npm package which has been described in: <a href="https://www.npmjs.com/package/vue3-google-map">https://www.npmjs.com/package/vue3-google-map</a>
 </div>

 <h3 id="installation-and-setup">Installation and Setup</h3>